okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dynamic-scale/index.md

 # DynamicScale rate limits

-If your needs exceed the Okta default rate limits for the base product subscriptions (One App or Enterprise) that you’ve already purchased, you can purchase a DynamicScale add-on service.
+You can purchase a DynamicScale add-on service if your needs exceed the default rate limits for your base product.
 The DynamicScale service grants you higher rate limits for the following endpoints on this page.
-DynamicScale increases your default rate limits by 5x to 1000x, depending on the tier multiplier that you purchase.
+It increases your default rate limits by five times and up to 1000 times depending on the tier multiplier.

 You can purchase this add-on annually for a production tenant or temporarily for testing in a preview or sandbox tenant.

 The DynamicScale add-on service includes the following list of endpoints:

 **Authentication endpoints:**